"where ordinary people can make an extraordinary difference"

 Course Content

-CCSTI, through its humanistic integrative psychotherapy base believes that effective training has to incorporate work in personal awareness, counselling theory and techniques, skills training, supervised clinical practice and research.
+Cork Counselling Services Training Institute (hereafter CCSTI), through its humanistic integrative psychotherapy base, believes that effective training has to incorporate work in personal awareness, counselling theory and techniques, skills training, supervised clinical practice and research.
 CCSTI training provides all of the above.

-In keeping with the humanistic integrative philosophy, upon which the course is based, the primary mode of training is experiential learning.
-The topics covered through the modules for each year, include:
+In keeping with the humanistic integrative philosophy, the primary mode of training is experiential learning.
+The topics covered through the modules for each year include:

 Applicant Criteria